Maung945/Socket-Programming-Chat-App/Docs/encoding_decoding_example.md

-# Lit Protocol Packet Documentation
+# Lit Protocol Parket (LITP) Encoding/Decoding Guide

 This document explains the how to encode and decode a `LitProtocolPacket` class and associated methods for processing by a client/server.

 ## Overview

 The Lit Protocol Packet is designed to represent a packet in the Lit Protocol, consisting of a header and payload.
 It provides functionality to calculate packet length, serialize/deserialize packet data, generate HMAC, and more.
+First you instantiate a LITP packet using it's constructor, you then encode it into bytes.
+Then, when recieving the packet via TCP, you can decode it into a LITP packet object, and can retrieve data from the member variables of the object.

 ## Usage Example